UN Nuclear Watchdog Passes Resolution Criticising Iran - UrduPoint

 UN Nuclear Watchdog Passes Resolution Criticising Iran

-The board of governors at the UN's nuclear watchdog has passed a resolution critical of Iran, diplomatic sources said Friday, the first of its kind since 2012
+The board of governors at the UN nuclear watchdog has passed a resolution critical of Iran, diplomats said Friday, the first of its kind since 2012

-Vienna, (APP - UrduPoint / Pakistan Point News - 19th Jun, 2020 ) :The board of governors at the UN's nuclear watchdog has passed a resolution critical of Iran, diplomatic sources said Friday, the first of its kind since 2012.
+Vienna, (APP - UrduPoint / Pakistan Point News - 19th Jun, 2020 ) :The board of governors at the UN nuclear watchdog has passed a resolution critical of Iran, diplomats said Friday, the first of its kind since 2012.

 Earlier this week Iran warned that such a resolution would be "counterproductive" and that it would take "appropriate measures" in response.